ritwikraha/Notes-on-Papers/r-mae/README.md

 <img width="694" alt="Screenshot 2023-07-11 at 1 29 23 AM" src="https://github.com/ritwikraha/Notes-on-Papers/assets/44690292/b2234f36-d8bb-4322-a4b6-3593e93a547a">

-Figure 2, provides a visual illustration of the default pre-training pipeline, including what might be less important or 'de-highlighted' parts.
+In the paper Figure 2, provides a visual illustration of the default pre-training pipeline, including what might be less important or 'de-highlighted' parts.
 The key points mentioned are:

 The 'pixel branch' feeds into the 'region branch'.
 In other words, the process or data flow that deals with pixels contributes to the process or data flow that deals with regions, but not the other way around.